Show / Hide Table of Contents

 }

-and the MenuBuilder
+ICustomMenuMod and the MenuBuilder API

-allows you to create and layout menus with a builder-style pattern.
-To start,
+The main body of the menu api comes from the MenuBuilder class.
+This class allows you to create and layout menus with a builder-style pattern.
+To start, the MenuBuilder provides two constructors:

 The Hollow Knight Menu Layout